Chapter 2

 Each of these is a technology of remembering — a practice that re-members what civilization has dis-membered.
 They put back together what the dominant capacities pulled apart.

 And they all specialize.
 Books are strong on meaning but weak on embodiment.
 Meditation is strong on interiority but can be isolating.
 Team sports build coordination but don’t generate transmissible knowledge about what they’re doing or why.
+Each practice remembers some dimensions of integration while leaving others collapsed.

 Why Afro-Diasporic Specifically?